An overview of the demo applications

 Point the

-environment variable to your JDK installation: (The path might look something like "C:\Program Files\Eclipse Adoptium\jdk-17.0.3.7-hotspot" or "/usr/lib/jvm/java-17-openjdk-amd64/" or "/Library/Java/JavaVirtualMachines/zulu-17.jdk/Contents/Home".)-
+JAVA_HOMEenvironment variable to your JDK installation: (The path might look something like "C:\Program Files\Eclipse Adoptium\jdk-17.0.3.7-hotspot" or "/usr/lib/jvm/java-17-openjdk-amd64/" or "/Library/Java/JavaVirtualMachines/zulu-17.jdk/Contents/Home".)-

 using Bash or Zsh:

-path to installation"
+export JAVA_HOME="path to installation" -

 using Fish:

-set -g JAVA_HOME "
+set -g JAVA_HOME "path to installation" -

 using PowerShell: